dwthurber/MSHE-Student-Resources/_info/register-for-courses.md

 ##### [Human Development and Social Policy (HDSP) Courses](http://www.sesp.northwestern.edu/hdsp/curriculum/index.html)

-MSHE students can sometimes  register themselves in CAESAR for HDSP courses, but some HDSP courses require instructor approval.
+MSHE students can sometimes&nbsp; register themselves in CAESAR for HDSP courses, but some HDSP courses require instructor approval.
 If you are interested in taking a HDSP course contact your advisor.
 She may have an old syllabus for the course and/or feedback from past MSHE students who have taken the course.
 If required, you can contact the course instructor to request permission to take the course

 ##### [MS in Education (MS_Ed) courses](http://www.sesp.northwestern.edu/msed/index.html)

 The MS_Ed program prepares people to teach at the K-12 level.
-MSHE students can typically register themselves in CAESAR for graduate-level courses in the  Master of Science in Education program.
+MSHE students can typically register themselves in CAESAR for graduate-level courses in the&nbsp; Master of Science in Education program.
 There are some courses in these programs that are not open to outside students (this will be noted in CAESAR.)

 ##### [Counseling Courses](http://www.tgs.northwestern.edu/academics/programs/counseling/index.html)